 3

-Export finished stories or connect your existing distribution system or CMS to quickly publish content to your website or newsletter.
+Connect your existing CMS or distribution channels to publish content directly to your website or newsletter without extra steps.

 4